MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 ## Suggested segments to improve your KPIs

 As a user of audience insights, you likely have a series of [measures created](measures.md) that help track your Key Performance Indicators (KPIs).
 It's important to understand how certain attributes influence this KPI to create segments and run a highly targeted campaign.
 For example, you track a measure called *TotalSpendPerCustomer*.
 As a business, you’d like to see this number grow.
-After choosing a measure as primary attribute, you can select the attributes that you want to assess for influence.
-For example, *membership tier*, *membership period*, and *occupation*.
+Choosing a measure as primary attribute, lets you select the attributes that you want to assess for influence.
+Let's say *membership tier*, *membership period*, and *occupation*.
 Customer Insights can then suggest a segment that tells you who are the biggest influence of that measure.
 For example, *Accountants* who are *Gold* members, and who have been with your business for *at least five years* are the biggest influencer of *TotalSpendPerCustomer*.
-For all suggestions, you’ll get an estimated segment size.
+You’ll get an estimated segment size for every suggestion.
 You can use this information to create campaigns for the targeted audiences.

 ## Understand what influences a customer attribute

 You can choose a customer attribute instead of a measure as the primary attribute.
 Based on your choice of influencing attributes, the AI model creates a series of suggestions that show how the selected attributes influence the primary attribute.
-For example, you choose *Rewards Member (Yes/No)* as the primary attribute. *Tenure*, *Occupation*, and *Number of Support Tickets* are set as additional influencing attributes.
+For example, you choose *Rewards Member (Yes/No)* as the primary attribute. *Tenure*, *Occupation*, and *Number of Support Tickets* are set as other influencing attributes.
 The AI model could suggest segments indicating mostly IT professionals with tenure over two years are rewards members.
 Another suggestion could highlight that accountants with tenure over one year and fewer than three support tickets are rewards members.

 ## Artificial intelligence usage